thebracket/ArdanRustDebugOptimize/Outline.md

         * We'll implement `Display` to make printing structures easy.
         * We'll look at how to nest structures with `Debug` and `Display` for complex data.
         * We'll replace `println!` with a logging system that supports `syslog` and other logging systems.
+    * In the third hour:
+        * We'll go over some of the more common bugs encountered by newcomers to the Rust world.
+        * Floating point numbers.
+        * Unicode.
+        * Heap vs. Stack Storage.
 * Let's debug a simple program
     * REPL examples [here](https://replit.com/@HerbertWolverso).
     * Using `println` in a REPL (live!)